 The weirdest part of the op-ed, however, was when the author returned to the theme as follows: "In some cities, a construction boom is hobbled by a lack of plumbers.
 We might ameliorate this problem if we stopped talking about plumber’s butt."
 Taken literally, that is laughable.
 Even as an attempt at something that would pass for wit, however, it is simply bizarre.

 Perhaps the worst error that liberals continue to make is to reinforce the false narrative about Hillary Clinton's now-infamous comment about the "basket of deplorables" during the campaign.
-As I noted in the immediate aftermath of that comment, it at first appeared that the phrase would have a limited shelf-life and would soon become one of those phrases that political geeks use knowingly.
+As I noted in the immediate aftermath of that comment, it at first appeared that the phrase would have a limited shelf-life and would soon become one of those phrases that only political geeks use knowingly.

 Instead, liberals have piled on and reinforced the false narrative that the Trump campaign (especially Mike Pence) used to portray Clinton's comment as proof of liberals' condescension.

-For example, that law professor who is oddly obsessed with plumbers' posteriors added this comment: "This condescension affects political campaigns, as in Hillary Clinton’s comment about 'deplorables' and Barack Obama’s about people who 'cling to guns or religion.'"
+For example, the law professor who is oddly obsessed with plumbers' posteriors added this comment: "This condescension affects political campaigns, as in Hillary Clinton’s comment about 'deplorables' and Barack Obama’s about people who 'cling to guns or religion.'"

 Maybe Obama's comment was evidence of condescension, and maybe not.
 It certainly did not cost him the election.
 But it is worth reminding ourselves -- yet again -- that Clinton's comment was in fact the opposite of condescension.
 In fact, she was doing exactly what her detractors from the left say she should have been doing.